qazer2687/bogosort/README.md

 # bogosort
 This repository contains a visualized and multithreaded implementation of the [Bogosort](https://en.wikipedia.org/wiki/Bogosort) algorithm in C#.

-### Description
-The Bogosort algorithm operates by repeatedly shuffling the elements of an array until they are in sorted order.

 ### Procedure
 1. Check if the array is sorted, terminate if so.
 2. If the array is not sorted, randomly permute its elements.